 Encourage employees to take PTO, set a daily schedule, and define clear boundaries in their work and personal lives.

 To ensure maximum productivity from flexible work, your communications technology should bridge the gap between office and home.
-Unified communications solutions like the RingCentral app combine team messaging, video conferencing, and cloud phone into a single platform, allowing employees to effortlessly switch from one mode of communication to another.
+The RingCentral app combines team messaging, video conferencing, and cloud phone into a single platform, allowing employees to effortlessly switch from one mode of communication to another.